kfsone/amul/README.md

 'amul.c' was going to be a thin client that handled parsing and sent the resulting token streams to the manager.
 Didn't play out that way, though.

+# Footnote 2
-[^2]: In 'SMUGL' I moved the title screen into 'title.text' and moved the config elements along with the ranks into 'system.txt'.
+In 'SMUGL' I moved the title screen into 'title.text' and moved the config elements along with the ranks into 'system.txt'.
 I really sucked at naming things.

+# Footnote 3
-[^3]: Except where I was lazy and hardcoded it.
+Except where I was lazy and hardcoded it.
 Also, the player *has* to provide sysmsg.txt, which was part laziness and part memory/disk pressure during my original floppy-based development.